VexelB/game/README.md

 2. Log in

 3. Press "1" to play.
-You may notice that game stopped working, but this is fine, it stops until your opponent connect.
+You may notice that game stops working, but this is fine, it stops until your opponent connect.

 In game controls: WASD - change orientation of your tank, arrow keys - move your tank, SPACE - shoot, R - starts new map with the same opponent (both of opponents need to press R, you can check if it pressed in right bottom of screen), ESC - exit game.